BramVanroy/CommonCrawl-CreativeCommons/README.md

 ## Analysis

-### Document and token statistics

-You may be curious to get some document and token statistics.
-This could as well be implemented in datatrove, but I tend to do these steps on a separate, more locally accessible machine, so it's written as a separate script here.
-Running [scripts/analysis/find_docs_tokens_counts.py](scripts/analysis/find_docs_tokens_counts.py) will print out one row per crawl, with as columns the tokens/documents per language.

 ### Finding top domains that are NOT CC-BY

 In addition to the CC-BY dataset, you may wish to figure out which domains are NOT in it, so you can contact domain owners individually to strike an agreement about using their data.
 With the script [scripts/analysis/find_top_domains.py](scripts/analysis/find_top_domains.py), we first get all domains found in a specific language's FineWeb-2 dataset, including the `_removed` portion.
 Then all domains that are present in the CC-BY dataset are removed from that initial set.
 Obviously this approach has issues: the CC-BY dataset does not contain the same crawls as FW2, so the potential coverage is different.
 Still, the results provide *some* insight into popular domains that were not (yet) found in the CC-BY data.